 The U.K. Supreme Court ruled that Bloomberg News didn’t respect a “reasonable expectation of privacy” by publicly revealing that an American businessman was under investigation for suspicions of fraud, bribery and corruption.
 Bloomberg considers the decision prevents journalists from fulfilling their core mission of informing the public.

-The Supreme Court of the United Kingdom has ruled on February 16 that a business executive under investigations for alleged fraud and corruption had a right to keep his identity private.
+The Supreme Court of the United Kingdom ruled on February 16 that a business executive under investigation for alleged fraud and corruption had a right to keep his identity private.

 The highest jurisdiction of Britain considered that Bloomberg News had breached the “reasonable expectation of privacy” of the U.S.-citizen business executive.
 The decision was unanimous among the five judges.

 This is the latest court judgment in the U.K. to side with an individual’s right to privacy over the public’s right to know.
 Such decisions could make it harder for journalists to expose crimes by powerful people.